History of Fluminense FC: Founding of Fluminense Football Club

 Oscar Cox, the club's main founder.

 Mural paying homage to the club's founders.

 The year was 1901, and the young Oscar Alfredo Cox was returning from Switzerland, where he had studied and developed a passion for football.
 Upon arriving in Brazil, he played a key role in introducing the sport to the country.
 On August 1, 1901, the first team assembled by Oscar Cox and his companions traveled to Niterói to face a squad of English players.
 His most significant achievement, however, came on July 21, 1902, when, together with twenty other individuals, he founded Fluminense Football Club during a meeting at Rua Marquês de Abrantes, 51, which was then the residence of Horácio da Costa Santos.

 The name Fluminense emerged naturally, without much debate, although the initial idea had been Rio Football Club.
 Fluminense ultimately prevailed, derived from the Latin flūmen, meaning "river".
 The term is also used to refer to natives of the State of Rio de Janeiro (Flūmen Januarii, in Latin).

-Thanks to the pioneering spirit and entrepreneurial drive of Oscar Cox, who introduced, promoted, and popularized football by founding Fluminense, one of the first football clubs in Brazil, the British sport became a passion among Brazilians.
-From that time onward, Fluminense has fulfilled its role as a leading figure in Brazilian football, promoting the sport through pioneering initiatives, such as organizing charity matches.
+Oscar Cox introduced and promoted football in Brazil and was involved in the founding of Fluminense, one of the country's early football clubs.
+From that period onward, Fluminense played a role in the development of Brazilian football, including organizing matches and related activities.

 Oscar Cox, Mário Frias, and C. Robinson signed the invitation cards for those interested in the meeting of November 30, 1901, which would address the founding of Rio Football Club, the first club in the city dedicated exclusively to the sport brought from England.
 However, the idea failed.

 The following year, after a match between combined teams from Rio and São Paulo in the state capital of São Paulo, in which Oscar Cox left an Englishman from Paissandu Atlético Clube off the team, the excluded Mr. Makintosh, alongside Brazilian João Ferreira, appropriated the name Rio FC and founded the club on July 12.

 For this reason, Cox's invitation this time was more emphatic.
 The postcard sent by Álvaro Costa contained the following text: "The founding of this club will be discussed in a meeting that will take place on Monday, the 21st of the current month, at 8:30 p.m., at Rua Marquês de Abrantes No. 51.
 Signed: The Committee".

 The 20 participants were considered founding members, "without entitlement to privileges," and elected Oscar Cox as president.
 They signed the attendance list in this order: Horácio Costa Santos (host), Mário Rocha, Walter Andreas Schuback, Félix Frias, Mário Frias, Heráclito de Vasconcellos, Oscar Alfredo Cox, João Carlos de Mello, Domingos Moitinho, Louis da Nóbrega Júnior, Arthur Gibbons, Virgílio Leite (then president of Clube de Regatas do Flamengo), Manoel Rios, Américo da Silva Couto, Eurico de Moraes, Victor Etchegaray, A. C. Mascarenhas, Álvaro Drolhe da Costa, Júlio de Moraes, and A. H. Roberts.
 Then, the mission became finding a playing field.